medinast21/medina-portfolio/docs/SOP.md

 Before the SSL certificate is purchased, discuss with the client their desired domain name URL for their Act! website / API endpoint.

 Typically this is something like marketing.companymame.com or act.companyname.com, but can be whatever the client desires to an extent.

 This information will need to be provided to the IT vendor / contact so they can purchase an SSL certificate with the proper domain name.

 #### Configuring IIS once the SSL certificate has been installed
 Once IT has installed the SSL certificate on the host machine, you are ready to configure the API endpoint URL.

-First, make sure the certificate is bound to the https port (443) in the IIS menu.
+1. Make sure the certificate is bound to the https port (443) in the IIS menu.

-To open the IIS menu, click the Windows Start button and type "IIS".
+2. To open the IIS menu, click the Windows Start button and type "IIS".

-Click on Internet Information Services (IIS) Manager to launch the interface.
+3. Click on Internet Information Services (IIS) Manager to launch the interface.

 !!! note
         Do not click on Internet Information Services (IIS) 6.0 Manager.

-In the Connections pane located in the left-hand column, expand each line until Default Website becomes visible.
+4. In the Connections pane located in the left-hand column, expand each line until Default Website becomes visible.

-Click on Default Website to select it.
+5. Click on Default Website to select it.

-Then, in the Actions pane in the right-hand column, click Bindings under Edit Site.
+6. In the Actions pane in the right-hand column, click Bindings under Edit Site.

-If there is no https binding added, click the Add... button to create a new site binding.
+7. If there is no https binding added, click the **Add...** button to create a new site binding.

-Click the Type dropdown button and choose https.
+8. Click the **Type** dropdown menu and choose **https**.

-Then click the SSL certificate dropdown to select the appropriate SSL certificate that was installed by IT.
+9. Click the **SSL certificate** dropdown menu to select the appropriate SSL certificate that was installed by IT.

 You should not need to change any other values for this binding if the SSL certificate was installed properly.

 If you do not see the SSL certificate in the dropdown menu for selection, it is likely the SSL certificate was not installed properly.